tbocek/qotp/Readme.md

 ## Features / Limitations

-* Public key of the recipient transfer is out of band (e.g., TXT field of DNS), or in band.
+* [x] Public key of the recipient transfer can be out of band (e.g., TXT field of DNS), or in band.
-* Always encrypted (curve25519/chacha20-poly1305) - renegotiate of shared key on crypto sequence number overflow
+* [x] Always encrypted (curve25519/chacha20-poly1305) - no renegotiate of keys
-* Support for streams, but flow and congestion control is done at the connection level
+* [x] Support for streams, but flow and congestion control is done at the connection level
-* 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU and no perfect forward secrecy)
+* [x] 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU and no perfect forward secrecy)
-* User decides on perfect forward secrecy.
+* [x] User decides on perfect forward secrecy.
 2 options: a) no perfect forward secrecy for 1st message if payload is sent in first message (request and reply). b) perfect forward secrecy with empty first message
+* [x] Congestion control: BBR (Bottleneck Bandwidth and Round-trip propagation time) estimates network capacity by measuring bottleneck bandwidth and minimum round-trip time
-* FIN/ACK teardown with timeout (no 3-way teardown as in TCP)
+* [ ] FIN/ACK teardown with timeout (no 3-way teardown as in TCP) - not yet implemented
+* [ ] MTU detection - not yet implemented
-* Goal: less than 3k LoC
+* [x] Goal: less than 3k LoC

 ## Assumptions